-Justice for Journalists is a foundation set up in order to investigate violent crimes against journalists who have been targeted as a result of their professional duties.
-The vast majority of murders of journalists remain unpunished, and there currently exists no international mechanism for pursuing and obtaining justice.
-This is a call to action, and this foundation is a pathway to justice.
+In accordance with its Mission Statement and Objects, the Justice for Journalists Foundation helps investigate violence and abuse against media workers who have been targeted as a result of their professional duties.
+The vast majority of attacks against journalists remain unpunished, and there are currently no international mechanisms for pursuing and obtaining justice.

-Our grants cover the hard costs of getting to the story and reporting it – airfare, hotels, meals, local ground transportation, fixers, translators, as well as the reasonable fee for the justifiable duration of the project.
+The maximum amount offered for each individual grant will be 80,000 US Dollars.
+Our grants cover the hard costs of getting to the story and reporting it – airfare, hotels, meals, ground transportation, fixers, translators, as well as the reasonable fee for the justifiable duration of the project.

-JFJ grant does not cover office-related expenses (renting an office space or paying for already rented office), nor does it pay for acquisition of new professional and editing equipment.
+Justice for Journalists Foundation’s grant does not cover office-related expenses (renting an office space or paying for an already rented office), nor does it pay for the acquisition of new professional and editing equipment.
 If journalists require to use other equipment in addition to what they already use, we suggest they rent it or employ professionals whose fees include the use of their equipment.

-Grant recipients are responsible for all taxes, duties and fees related to their receipt and use of our Grant.
-JFJ does not cover these.
+Grant recipients are responsible for all taxes, duties, and fees related to their receipt and use of our Grant.
+The Justice for Journalists Foundation does not cover these.

-We expect you to try to keep your costs down, which means no business class, no fancy hotels, no unreasonable fees for fixers, no prolonged stays in the field.
-We will consider grant applications up to, but not exceeding USD 80’000.
+We expect you to keep your costs down, which means no business class, no fancy hotels, no unreasonable fees, no prolonged stays in the field.

-Our grants are subject to the following criteria.
-Unless they are met, your grant proposal will not be considered by JFJ.
+Our grants are subject to the following criteria in addition to the grant making policies referenced above.
+Unless they are met, your grant proposal will not be considered by the Justice for Journalists Foundation.

-- If your proposal involves reporting in a hostile or dangerous environment, we require that you and your potential outlets adhere strictly to the ACOS Alliance principles outlined HERE.
+- The Justice for Journalists Foundation provides free emergency insurance coverage to all recipients of its investigative grants.
+However, if your proposal involves reporting in a hostile or dangerous environment, we require that you and your potential outlets adhere strictly to the ACOS Alliance principles outlined HERE.

 - If your proposal involves reporting in a hostile or dangerous environment, we require that you obtain safety equipment (including, but not limited to helmets, bulletproof vests and GPS personal locator beacons).
 More information on risk planning and safety for journalists can be found HERE.
 The cost of leasing or purchasing such equipment should be included in your project budget.

 - We require that our grant recipients who plan to report from conflict zones or hostile environments undergo First Aid and Safety, as well as Hostile Environment Training, where appropriate.
-JFJ is committed to covering the cost of such trainings conducted by accredited organisations.
-The non-exhaustive list can be found here https://rorypecktrust.org/freelance-assistance/training-fund/course-providers/
+The Justice for Journalists Foundation is committed to covering the cost of such trainings conducted by accredited organisations.
+The non-exhaustive list can be found HERE.